novoda/novoda/style-guides/swift/README.markdown

 }
 ```

-For functions with long signatures, use a new line for each parameter.
-Xcode should add an extra indent on subsequent lines automatically, but if it does not, align with the first parameter.
-Return type goes on the same line:
+For functions with long signatures, use a new line for each parameter with default indentation.
+Return type goes on the last line:

 **Preferred:**
 ```swift